PostHog/posthog.com/contents/blog/ceo-diary-4.md

 Focus will be the hardest thing to achieve _and_ the most important.

 As we've hit product market fit for our free _and_ paid products, we can't throw the entire company at just one thing at a time any more.
-We need to build features whilst improving quality.
+We need to build features while improving quality.

 The team is bigger, we have way more customers, and the platform is bigger and more powerful.